Britney Spears ‘Desperate’ For Child With New Boyfriend Sam Asghari?

-Britney Spears had been living the strong and single life for nearly two years and seemed to be at the top of her game in career and as a devoted mother when rumors began to swirl that the pop star was smitten with 22-year-old personal trainer and model Sam Asghari.
+Britney Spears had been living the strong and single life for nearly two years and seemed to be at the top of her game as an entertainer and as a devoted mother when rumors began to swirl that the pop star was smitten with 22-year-old personal trainer and model Sam Asghari.

-Initially the romance was kept under wraps, but with more insiders stepping forward and claiming the two were in fact an item, Brit has stepped out publicly with her new man romance and recent sightings make it clear that the two are dating.
-Radar notes that the duo have only been dating for three months, but that it seems as though Spears has found herself becoming totally invested in the relationship and wanting to move forward swiftly.
+Initially, the romance was kept under wraps, but with more insiders stepping forward and claiming the two were, in fact, an item, Brit has stepped out publicly with her new man, and recent sightings make it clear that the two are dating.
+Radar notes that the duo have only been dating for three months, but it seems as though Spears has found herself becoming totally invested in the relationship and wanting to move forward swiftly.

 Inside Britney Spears’ $30 million #ValentinesDay Airbnb with boyfriend Sam Asghari https://t.co/L6NKNy6vq3 pic.twitter.com/qfWQcx7Qzj